Insider Buying: President Daniel Omstead Acquires 9,500 Shares o

 Stock Price and Valuation

-On the day of the insider's recent buy, shares of Tekla Healthcare Investors were trading for $15.88 apiece.
-This gives the stock a market cap of $759.112 million.
-While not in the billion-dollar range, this valuation is substantial and indicates a solid investor base.
+On the day of the insider's recent buy, shares of Tekla Healthcare Investors were trading at $15.63 apiece.
+This gives the stock a market cap of $754.281 million.
+While not in the billion-dollar range, this valuation is substantial and reflects the company's position in the healthcare sector.

 Conclusion